 It’s November here in sunny South Carolina.
 Across the US the seasons are changing.
-It is getting dark earlier and there is a chill in the air as the temperatures start to to cool for the fall season.
-There is a hint of the leaves here starting to turn from green to vibrant shades of red, yellow and orange.
-And colds, flu and other viruses are on the rise.
+It is getting dark earlier and there is a chill in the air as the temperatures start to cool for the fall season.
+There is a hint of the leaves here starting to turn from green to vibrant shades of color.
+And colds, flu, and other viruses are on the rise.
 Black elderberry can help!

-Lower vitamin D levels also lower immune system function and leave people more susceptible to catching the cold and flu.
+Lower vitamin D levels also lower immune system function.
+And that leaves people more susceptible to catching a cold and flu.

-So how can this tiny, dark berry benefit your health?
+So how can the tiny, dark elderberry benefit your health?

 Cold and flu relief

 For thousands of years, elderberry has been used to treat cold, flu, and other viruses.
 They are known for being powerful immune system boosters.
 A 2016 study published in Nutrients showed that elderberry not only shortened the number of days that a person was sick but also decreased the severity of symptoms.